aunyks/mystique/README.md

 ## What have people made with this?
 - [Mystique CLI](https://github.com/aunyks/mystique-cli): Create new identities from the terminal!
-If you've made something with Mystique and want it featured here!
-Open an issue or PR!
+If you've made something with Mystique and want it featured here, open an issue or PR!

 ## LICENSE
 Copyright (c) 2018 Gerald Nash